Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Dull graphs and their isomorphisms

-Now assume that the isomorphism of the dull graph is the identity map.
+Now assume that the isomorphism of the dull graphs is the identity map.
 Then the two extended graphs must agree on the type of the maximal (minimal) vertex (i.e., fat or isolated), and on its genus and self intersection when it is a fat vertex, and on the arrangement of the edges and their labels in each of the chains.
-Thus, up to chain flips of type (b), the extended graphs must differ by rescaling the heights of the moment map values and scaling the areas of the fat vertices, precisely a positive rescaling.
+Thus, up to chain flips of type (c), the extended decorated graphs must differ by rescaling the heights of the moment map values and scaling the areas of the fat vertices, precisely a multi-rescaling.
 Finally, we must verify that $e_{\min}$ and $e_{\max}$ are preserved.
 If the maximal vertex is fat then $e_{\max}$ is one of its labels in the dull graph hence does not change.
 If the maximal vertex is isolated then the number $e_{\max}$ in both decorated graphs is the reciprocal of the product of the labels adjacent to the vertex, hence it does not change.
 By the same argument, $e_{\min}$ does not change.
+Moreover, in this case, the identity map on the dull graphs is in fact induced by the composition of maps of type (b) and (c) just described on the extended dull graphs.

+Thus, we have established that (2) holds, together with the fact that the isomorphism of dull graphs is induced by a map on the extended decorated graphs that is a composition of maps of type (a),(b), and (c).
 This completes the proof. \end{proof}

-\begin{Remark}\labell{flipandscale} Maps of type (a) correspond to diffeomorphisms of $M$.
-Explicitly, by the uniqueness of the decorated graph \cite[Theorem 4.1]{karshon}, the spaces $S^1 \acts (M,\omega)$ and $S^1 \acts (M',\omega)$ differ by a flip of the extended decorated graph if and only if $M$ is diffeomorphic to $M'$ and either the diffeomorphism is $S^1$-equivariant and pulls back $\omega'$ to $-\omega$ or the pullback of $\omega'$ equals $\omega$ and the pullback of the $S^1$-action equals the $S^1$-action composed with the non-trivial automorphism of the circle. \end{Remark}
+\begin{Remark} Let $S^1 \acts (M,\omega)$ and $S^1 \acts (M',\omega')$ be compact, connected, four-dimensional Hamiltonian $S^1$-manifolds.
+An isomorphism of extended decorated graphs of $M$ and $M'$ restricts to an isomorphism of the decorated graphs.
+Moreover, by \cite[Proof of Lemma 3.9]{karshon}, an isomorphism of extended decorated graphs with respect to generic compatible metrics is determined by an isomorphism of the decorated graphs.
+The maps (a), (b), and (c) between extended decorated graphs in the lemma above translate naturally to maps between decorated graphs. \end{Remark}